When is Jingle Jangle’s Netflix release date? Everything you need to know about the Christmas film - TheNewsTrace

 Jingle Jangle: A Christmas Journey is a musical journey set in the festive city of Cobbleton, dwelling to legendary toymaker Jeronicus Jangle (Whitaker).

-When Jeronicus’ previously loyal apprentice steals his most prized invention, it’s down to his vibrant and creative granddaughter Journey (Mills) to “heal outdated wounds and reawaken the magic inside” with a long-forgotten invention.
+When Jeronicus’ previously loyal apprentice steals his most prized invention, it’s down to his brilliant and creative granddaughter Journey (Mills) to “heal previous wounds and reawaken the magic inside” with a long-forgotten invention – a magical robotic named Buddy.

-A model new music – This Day – from Usher and Kiana Lede will even characteristic in the film.
+A model new track – This Day – from Usher and Kiana Lede may also function in the film.

 Is there a trailer for Jingle Jangle?

-Jingle Jangle: A Christmas Journey might be obtainable to stream on Netflix from Friday thirteenth November.
-On the lookout for one thing else to watch?
-Try our information to the finest collection on Netflix and finest motion pictures on Netflix, or go to our TV Information.
+Jingle Jangle: A Christmas Journey will probably be obtainable to stream on Netflix from Friday thirteenth November.
+In search of one thing else to watch?
+Try our information to the finest collection on Netflix and finest films on Netflix, or go to our TV Information.

 Add Comment